AstroPathJHU/AstroPathPipeline/astropath/hpfs/meanimages/README.md

 ## 5.7.3.
 Instructions
 The code should be launched through matlab.
 To start download the repository to a working location.
-Next, open a new session of matlab and add the ```AstroPipline``` to the matlab path.
+Next, open a new session of matlab and add the ```AstroPathPipline``` to the matlab path.
 Then use the following to launch:
    ``` meanimages(<Mpath>, <drive>) ```
    - ```<Mpath>[string]```: the full path to the directory containing the ***AstropathCohortsProgress.csv*** file
       - description of this file can be found [here](../../scans#441-astropath_processing-directory "Title")